Dechert LLP - The Inside View

 Main areas of work

-Dechert delivers legal expertise and commercial insight in its core practices: antitrust/competition; corporate and private equity; employee benefits and executive compensation; financial restructuring and reorganization; global finance; financial services and investment management; intellectual property; international arbitration; international tax and private client services; international trade and government regulation; life sciences; litigation; real estate; privacy and cybersecurity; products liability and mass torts; pro bono; and white collar, compliance, and investigations.
+Dechert delivers legal expertise and commercial insight in its core practices: antitrust/competition; arbitration; commercial real estate; corporate and securities; cybersecurity and privacy; employee benefits and executive compensation; enforcements and investigations; financial restructuring; financial services and investment management; global finance; intellectual property; life sciences; mergers and acquisitions; national security; private credit; private equity; products liability and mass torts; pro bono; securities and complex litigation; and tax.

 Firm profile

-Dechert operates globally across 21 locations, providing the highest quality advice that is actionable, commercial, and delivered efficiently.
-Its clients include all 10 of the top 10 global asset management firms, 41 of the top 50 global private debt firms, 40 of the “Fortune 100” companies, and more than 200 private equity and investment firms.
+Dechert operates globally across 21 locations, efficiently delivering the highest quality advice that is actionable and commercial.
+Clients include 9 of the top 10 global asset management firms, more than 50 percent of publicly traded and private BDCs, over 700 private fund and fund management groups, 41 of the top 50 global private debt firms, more than 200 private equity and investment firms, and 40 of the “Fortune 100” companies.

 Dechert respects and values everyone’s voice and empowers people to do their very best work.
-Dechert has been certified as a “Great Place to Work” for five consecutive years.
-It is also a leading law firm for pro bono services and was ranked #1 by The American Lawyer for five of the last seven years for international pro bono work.
+Dechert has been certified as a “Great Place to Work” for six consecutive years.
+It is also a leading law firm for pro bono services, ranked in the top two spots by The American Lawyer for international pro bono work for the past eight years.

 Recruitment

-American, Berkeley, Boston College, Boston University, Chicago, Columbia, Cornell, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, Michigan, Northwestern, NYU, Stanford, Temple, UCLA, UNC, University of Pennsylvania, USC, UVA, Vanderbilt, Villanova, Wake Forest, and Yale.
+Berkeley, Boston College, Boston University, Chicago, Columbia, Cornell, Duke, Georgetown, Harvard, Michigan, Northwestern, NYU, Stanford, UCLA, UNC, University of Pennsylvania, UVA, Wake Forest, and Yale.

 Recruitment outside OCIs:

-Dechert participates in resumé collections at several law schools as well as the Philadelphia Area Diversity Group’s 1L Fellows program, Leadership Council on Legal Diversity (LCLD) Scholars Program, the Diverse Attorney Pipeline Program (DAPP), the Lavender Law Fair, and The Loyola Patent Law Interview Program.
+Dechert participates in resumé collections at several law schools as well as the Philadelphia Area Diversity Job Fair (PADJF), the Lavender Law Fair, and The Loyola Patent Law Interview Program.

 Summer associate profile: